NCDgov/ncd-site/_meetings/2025/2025-03-06-march-6-7-2025-council-meeting.md

 PUBLIC COMMENT: Your participation during the public comment period provides an opportunity for us to hear from you -- individuals, businesses, providers, educators, parents and advocates.
 Your comments are important in bringing to the Council’s attention and issues and priorities of the disability community.

-For the March 6 Council meeting, NCD will have an extended public comment period of 40 minutes and requests comments from the public regarding experiences of young people in nursing homes.
+For the March 6 Council meeting, NCD will have a public comment period of 40 minutes and requests comments from the public regarding experiences of young people in nursing homes.
 Additional information on specifics of the topic is available on NCD’s public comment page at \
 <https://ncd.gov/public-comment>.